javier-lopez/javier.io/blog/en/_posts/2020-12-03-host-several-sites-in-a-single-box-with-docker-and-traefik-https.md

     ├── site2.com
         ├── ...
         ├── docker-compose.site2.yml
-    │   ├── docker-compose.site1.ssl.yml  => NEW FILE
+        ├── docker-compose.site1.ssl.yml  => NEW FILE

-As you noticed, new files have been added, the idea is that we have the flexibility to either provision a **http only** or a **http + https** site.
+As you noticed, new files were added, the idea is that we have the flexibility to either provision a **http only** or a **http + https** site.

 ## pre requisite, dns configuration

-When working with **http only** there is no need to mv our code from our local environment, it's easy to add some entries in **/etc/hosts** and call it a day, this time however it's different, we need to **upload our files into a box with a public ip address** and verify that the dns routing is working as expected, that is, if we are going to hosts these sites at:
+When working with **http only** there is no need to mv our code from our local environment, it's easy to add some entries in **/etc/hosts** and call it a day, this time however is different, we need to **upload our files into a box with a public ip address** and verify that the dns routing is working as expected, that is, if we are going to hosts these sites at:
-185.199.109.153 **we need to make sure site1.com / site2.com resolve to
+185.199.109.153, **we need to make sure site1.com / site2.com resolve to
 185.199.109.153**

-I won't cover that part because it depends on your DNS Registrar, for reference I'm using [RackNerd](https://www.racknerd.com/) and [DNSPod](https://www.dnspod.com/) as my Linux / DNS servers.
+I won't cover how to do that because it depends on your DNS Registrar, for reference I'm using [RackNerd](https://www.racknerd.com/) and [DNSPod](https://www.dnspod.com/) as my Linux / DNS servers.